McDonald's Chicago Flagship: Rock and roll theme

-McDonalds museum
+McDonald's museum

 The south (rear) half of the upstairs portion has a series of displays of early McDonald's photos, multimedia, and paraphernalia including the fast food giant's striped polyester uniforms from the 1960s.
 Much of it is arranged by decade going back to the mid-1950s when McDonald's first opened and is accompanied by pop culture artifacts such as pet rocks, early cell phones, and 8-track tape players.
 Downstairs there is a section on the first floor entitled "Chicago Firsts," featuring events and organizations that originated in Chicago.

 Rock and roll exhibit

 When the building had its Rock N Roll theme, the display of rock and roll memorabilia focused mainly on Elvis Presley in an exhibit in a separate structure on the same lot.
 The exhibit included a set of The Beatles statues reminiscent of their Abbey Road album cover.
 In December 2017, the museum underwent a two-fold renovation.
 It embarked on compliance with a company-wide modernization of stores to include self-order kiosks and table service.
 Additionally, the museum endeavored to remove its rock n roll nostalgia.